-In very rare cases and we stress very rare cases, sometimes there are weaknesses in the wall of the femoral artery in the thigh and this is known as a femoral artery aneurysm – there can also be pseudoaneurysms due to cardiac catheterization of the femoral artery and this gives rise to the symptom of pulsing.
+In very rare cases and we stress very rare cases, sometimes there are weaknesses in the wall of the femoral artery in the thigh and this is known as a femoral artery aneurysm – there can also be pseudoaneurysms due to cardiac catheterisation of the femoral artery and this gives rise to the symptom of pulsing.

 The situation of having a femoral artery aneurysm would need urgent assessment and then the appropriate treatment.

 We would suggest that you make an appointment with your general practitioner to evaluate whether further investigations are required for the pulsating artery.

 Answered by the Health at Hand team.

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA Health member or not.